run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/service-integration-flow.md

 Through this tab, all basic information about the flow to be design is defined.

-1- To add a new flow, click **New → Integration services flow**, as shown in the figure below:
+1- To add a new flow, click New > Integration services flow, as shown in the figure below:

 ![Screenshot](images/Service-Integration-Flow-fig03.png)
 Figure 3 - Registration screen